juanroesel/business-names-eda/README.md

 # gradient-ascent-ai
-Repo containing the code used to develop de EDA challenge
+Repo containing the code used to develop the "Business Names" EDA challenge.

 # Requirements